YechengZhou/CURD_for_SQL_Server/README.md

-CRUD for SQL Server
+CURD for SQL Server
 ===================================

 Simple ORM for SQL Server

-Help to make SQL Server easy to use, avoid executing sql command to do CRUD in SQL Server
+Help to make SQL Server easy to use, avoid executing sql command to do CURD in SQL Server

 Sample Code: